hashicorp/terraform-aws-terraform-enterprise/examples/standalone-mounted/README.md

-# TEST: Standalone - Mounted Disk Terraform Enterprise
+# EXAMPLE: Standalone - Mounted Disk Terraform Enterprise

 ## About this Example